onflow/kitty-items/README.md

 Check out the [live demo of Kitty Items][kitty-items-demo], deployed on IPFS and the Flow Testnet.

-# What's included?

-### Cadence Smart Contracts ([kitty-items-cadence][])

-[kitty-items-cadence][] contains the source code for the Cadence contracts that power Kitty Items.
-You will find examples of fungible and non-fungible token (NFT) smart contract implementations, as well as the scripts and transactions that interact with them.

-### Frontend Web App ([kitty-items-web][])

-[kitty-items-web][] contains the source code for a frontend application that interacts with the Flow blockchain.
-Here you can learn how to:
-  - Authenticate Flow accounts in your dapp
-  - Sign transactions
-  - Query data with FCL scripts

-### Backend API ([kitty-items-js][])

-[kitty-items-js][] contains the source code for an API that sends transactions to the Flow Blockchain.
-Here you can learn how to use the [Flow JavaScript SDK](https://github.com/onflow/flow-js-sdk) to build and send both transactions and scripts in a backend setting.
-For this project, this means minting Kibbles (fungible tokens) and Kitty Items (non-fungible tokens).

-### Contract Auto-Deployer ([kitty-items-deployer][])

-[kitty-items-deployer][] is a tool that deploys Cadence contracts to the Flow Testnet or Flow Emulator.
-Here you will learn how you can deploy your own set of smart contracts.

-### Ethereum Oracle (Coming soon!)

-- Account linker
-- Oracle service

 # How do I use this repo?

-Welcome to Flow!
-You can get started by [reading the documentation][flow-docs] and browsing the [Flow community forum][flow-forum].

 As a general guideline, it's best to explore Kitty Items in this order: